paulb00th/galapagos/content/en/about/the-team.md

 I’m a marine biologist and divemaster from Ecuador and I’ve been working in the Galapagos Islands as a scientific researcher, diver, and wildlife photographer since 2017.

-Since 2021, I have also worked as a divemaster and lecturer on board educational expeditions ranging across our archipelago.
+Since 2021, I have also acted as a divemaster and lecturer on board educational expeditions ranging across our archipelago.

 My main scientific focus has been on the whale shark population in the islands, in pursuit of which I have worked collaboratively with research projects led by local Galapagos organisations.

-When you dive with me, I hope you will experience my passion for sea life as I help you discover how you can work as a citizen scientist in support of marine conservation.
+When you dive with me, I hope you will experience my passion for sea life, as I help you discover how to work as a citizen scientist in support of marine conservation.

 *Image - Sofia Green*